gitdode/librfm95/README.md

 ![FieldTest3](https://github.com/user-attachments/assets/f2289f8e-1f81-4b85-9146-07c2ce1bb563)

-## Susceptibility to Temperature Changes
+## Susceptibility to Temperature Changes*

+*This originates from RFM69 radios, if it applies also to RFM9x is yet to be tested.

 With the default frequency deviation of 5 kHz and receiver bandwidth of 10.4 kHz, packet transmission is very unreliable and fails completely for me